Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Boost/README.md

     **It might be that similar linking errors (about not finding libunwind) are generated when using Boost with this version of the compiler and the same workaround may be needed in that case!**

+### 1.84.0 from CPE 23.12 on

+  * Trivial port of the EasyConfigs for the regular version of 1.82.0, but now also copying the license file to the installation directories.